Sheet Metal Edge and Surface Finishing

 The objective is to create a uniform starting condition that allows subsequent deburring and edge rounding tools to operate consistently and produce reproducible results.

-The choice of tool depends on the component geometry, machine type, material, burr formation and the required finishing result.
+The choice of tool depends on component geometry, machine type, material, burr formation and the required finishing result.

 Sharp sheet metal edges can lead to uneven coating thickness and coating defects.
 As a result, coating performance and long-term corrosion protection may be compromised.

-Insufficiently finished sheet metal edges can lead to coating defects, secondary burrs, assembly issues, increased risk of injury and unstable downstream manufacturing processes.
+Insufficiently finished sheet metal edges can lead to coating defects, secondary burrs, assembly issues, increased risk of injury and unstable manufacturing processes.